 A Fan's Guide to Baseball Analytics

-Why WAR, WHIP, wOBA, and Other Advanced Sabermetrics Are Changing the Way Baseball is Played
+Why WAR, WHIP, wOBA, and Other Advanced Sabermetrics Are Essential to Understanding Modern Baseball

 - ISBN: 9781683583448